Stompke/Sprint-Challenge--Advanced-CSS/README.md

 1. What is the difference between an adaptive website and a fully responsive website?

+        > An adaptive website has set site widths that change the site layout/design according to the screen size, and responsive websites have the same site breakpoints but the site also stretches and shrinks with the screen between those size breakpoints.

 2. Describe what it means to be mobile first vs desktop first.

+        > Mobile first, you build the site for a small mobile view.
+Then use @media (min-width: 500px) for your responsive changes as it grows.
+        > Desktop first, you build the site for a large desktop view.
+Then use @media (max-width: 1300px) for your responsive changes as it shrinks.

 3. What does `font-size: 62.5%` in the `html` tag do for us when using `rem` units?

+        > It sets your base font-size at 10px so it is easy to choose a font-size with 'rem' without having to use a calculator.

 4. How would you describe preprocessing to someone new to CSS?

+        > Preprocessing compiles your styling code from your 'LESS' file to be reconfigured into a normal index.css file which the browser can properly read.

 5. What is your favorite concept in preprocessing?
 What is the concept that gives you the most trouble?

+        > I like how it mimics the layout of HTML which makes it easier to read and understand my styling code.
+I also like how importing can help divide up your styling code into section of your website.
+But my FAV concept is using Parametric Mixins, it's like building a mini machine that you can run with certain settings!
+        > Sometimes i still get lost in the heiarchy of my less file and dont put the correct code where it belongs, which slows me down a bit.

 You are expected to be able to answer all these questions.
 Your responses contribute to your Sprint Challenge grade.
 Skipping this section *will* prevent you from passing this challenge.